FudaWiki/fudawiki-files/hanafuda/hwatu.md

 The hwatu deck structure is generally very similar to its Japanese counterpart, but with a few notable tendencies.
 First, these cards are generally made of thick plastic rather than the backpapered board.
 In addition, the Bright cards usually feature a circled Hikari/Gwang symbol to help distinguish them from the Animals, and the Willow and Paulownia suits are considered to be reversed in order from the Japanese standard month arrangement.

 # Material
+Originally, Hwatu are made of paper, just like Japanese hanafuda, but sometime around the 1970's, plastic hwatu first appeared, and most hwatu were made of plastic ever since.

+Typically, modern Hwatu are made of 3 layers of plastic laminated together and cut into card-size pieces.
+- The front layer is very thin and contains the print design for the cards.
+- The core layer makes up the majority of the bulk of each Hwatu card.
+The plastic material of this layer is usually mixed with stone powder, which gives the cards weight.
+- The back layer is also thin and is usually in one color (usually red).
+It also contains dimples or some kind of texture on it.
+While people say the texture prevents the cards from slipping, its actual effect is to prevent cards from sticking to each other, in similar principle to the "Air-cushion finish" of USPCC's Bicycle [playing cards](/en/trump).

 # Illustration designs